CEOs Becoming More Active On Political Issues, Including Abortion

 The letter, featured in a full-page ad in The New York Times, said that "restricting access to comprehensive reproductive care, including abortion, threatens the health, independence and economic stability of our employees and customers."

-Among those signing the letter was Ty Haney, CEO of Outdoor Voices, who says her recreational clothing company normally stays out of politics.
+Among those signing the letter was Tyler Haney, CEO of Outdoor Voices, who says her recreational clothing company normally stays out of politics.
 The company's nine stores aren't in states where abortion laws were recently restricted, but Haney says she felt she needed to take a stand.

 "We believe every person should be empowered to make the right choices for them," she says.
 The company's mission, Haney says, "is all about access and our commitment to that," and recently enacted state laws were inconsistent with the company's values.